TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 33/Job 33.7.md

 ---

-Behold, my terror shall not make thee afraid, Neither shall my pressure be heavy upon thee.
+Behold, my terror shall not make you afraid, neither shall my pressure be heavy on you.